Service Providers

 The SP MUST reject if:

-profile_idis unknown or untrustedframe_hashis missing or malformed- Any gate required by the Profile is not in
+profile_idis unknown or untrustedpathdoes not match a defined execution path in the Profileframe_hashis missing or malformed- Any gate required by the Profile is not satisfied (structural gates by request presence, semantic gates by

-resolved_gates decision_ownersis emptydecision_owner_scopesdo not satisfy the Profile’s path requirements- Request timestamp exceeds Profile’s max TTL
+domainis not required by the execution pathexecution_context_hashis missing- Request timestamp exceeds Profile’s max TTL

 SP Responsibilities